theramis/Snapper/docs/migration.md

 nav_order: 6
 ---

-migrating from v1 to v2
+# How to migrate from V1 to V2

+WIP